JuliaDynamics/DrWatson.jl/docs/src/real_world.md

 println("Total dictionaries made: ", length(dicts))
 dicts[1]
 ```
-Also, using the type [`ComputedParameter`](@ref), we can have parameters that are computed depending on the value of other parameters:
+Also, using the type [`Derived`](@ref), we can have parameters that are computed depending on the value of other parameters:
 ```@example customizing
 using DrWatson